Pai Gow Tiles

 - The active Player/Dealer may designate any person to shake the dice.
-Each player may not shake the dice more than two times consecutively.
+Each player may not shake the dice more than four times consecutively.

 - Once the House Supervisor has released the dice and announced no more bets, no one may change his wager.
 Penalty: Possible forfeiture of wager to the extent that money covers.
 You may be barred from play and subject to prosecution.